 1. Promise me that you will phone me 2.
-"I'll take some money with me just I see something I want to buy." (in case) 3.
-Jen promised to look after Harriet's cat she was on holiday. (while) 4.
-I set the alarm for 6.30 in the morning I wouldn't miss the train (so that) 5.
-We waited at the platform the train had disappeared into the distance. (until) 6.
-You mustn't forget to lock the door 7.
-He was so tired 8 you stop eating so much chocolate you won't be able to fit into your bikini! (unless) 9.
-He didn't come home until past midnight 10.
-He decided to buy a new car
+"I'll take some money with me just I see something I want to buy."
+3. Jen promised to look after Harriet's cat 4.
+I set the alarm for 6.30 in the morning 5.
+We waited at the platform the train had disappeared into the distance.
+6. You mustn't forget to lock the door 7.
+He was so tired he had stayed up late to watch the football match.
+8 you stop eating so much chocolate you won't be able to fit into your bikini!
+9. He didn't come home until past midnight he had promised that he would be in by 9pm.
+10. He decided to buy a new car having lost his job the previous month.